 You can also choose to create a new, separate partition instead of expanding your current Windows partition, if you like.

 Step Two: Fix the Windows Boot Loader

 Linux has now been removed from your computer, but its boot loader persists.
 We’ll need to use a Windows installer disc to overwrite the Linux boot loader with the Windows boot loader.

-Insert the Windows installer or recovery disc into your computer and restart your computer.
-You’ll need to access the Command Prompt from the disc.
-The instructions and screenshots here are for Windows 8, but you can follow these instructions to access the recovery Command Prompt with a Windows 7 disc.
+Insert the Windows installer or recovery disc into your computer, restart your computer, and let it boot from that disc.
+You’re going to be accessing the Command Prompt from the recovery environment.
+We’re covering Windows 10 here, but the instructions will also work for Windows 8.
+If you have Windows 7, check out our guide for accessing the recovery Command Prompt with a Windows 7 disc.